Snektron/pareas/README.md

 * `<output basename>.S` containing an incbin statement for the generated data files.
 * `<output basename>.fut` containing Futhark definitions for tokens and productions.

-See `src/json/json.lex` and `src/json/json.g` for an example of how lexer and parser grammar files should look like.
+See `doc/lpg.md` for a syntax description of both the lexical analyzer and parser generators.
+Also see `src/json/json.lex` and `src/json/json.g` for an example of how lexer and parser grammar files should look like.

 ## Project Structure